How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 • quick-drying

-• doesn’t feel cold when damp
+• does not feel cold when damp

-• a versatile choice for most activities
+• a versatile and reliable choice for most winter activities

-➤ Primaloft / synthetic insulation
+➤ Primaloft® / synthetic insulation

 • excellent thermal efficiency